 The Directory of Voluntary Careers Speakers lists Society members who are happy to give careers talks to schools and other institutions.

-To contact voluntary careers speakers please click here to search the directory.
+To contact voluntary careers speakers search the directory for their contact information.

 How do I become a Voluntary Careers Speaker?